PramodKumarYadav/runwright/README.md

 ![fixed runners](./docs/fixed-runners.png)

-## Consequences and results

-### 1. 🐌 Slow system tests cannot be run with every pull request.
-- **Broken trust on tests**: Tests that aren't run (and thus fixed) with PRs, fail frequently, often due to new changes, thus creating false positives, and over time bringing down teams trust in them.
-- **Maintenance fatigue in QAs**: QAs find themselves being stuck in this never ending cycle of fixing broken tests, creating maintenance fatigue.
-Rather rather than doing actual testing, or writing new missing tests or learning and mentoring.
-- **Discourage team from test expansion**: Increased test run times creates pressure on team to limit test suite growth rather than add more tests and improve test coverage.

-### 2. 📉 Hardware scaling has diminishing returns.
-- **Deminishing results over time**: Adding more runners doesn't guarantee proportional time savings and have infact diminishing results.
-- **Escalating costs**: Infrastructure costs grow faster than their desired performance benefits.
-- **Poor scalability**: Approach doesn't scale well with increased amount of tests.

 ## With RunWright

 ## 1. Even test load distribution, based on your pre-decided total run time wishes, to finish tests.